UniversalCEFR/universalcefr-experiments/prompting/readme.md

 ### Prompting LLMs for CEFR Level Classification using UniversalCEFR

 The code for prompting is fairly simple and can accept command-type args via the terminal.
+To access the `universalcefr_test` data, please make sure you join the UniversalCEFR Huggingface Org: https://huggingface.co/UniversalCEFR

 For example, the code below uses Gemma7b (English) using language-specific reading comprehension prompts: